inab/execution-process-metrics-collector/README.md

   * `processor_num`: Number of unique processors used by the process.
 For instance, if a process has 20 threads, but there are only available 4 processors, the value would be at most 4.
 The number of available processors is determined by the scheduler and the processor affinity (the processors where the process is allowed to run) attached to the process.
   * `core_num`: Number of unique CPU cores used by the process.
 For instance, if a process has 20 threads, but there are only available 4 processors which are in 2 different CPU cores, the value would be at most 2.
 The number of available CPU cores is indirectly determined by the scheduler and the processor affinity (the cores of the processors where the process is allowed to run) attached to the process.
   * `cpu_num`: Number of unique physical CPUs used by the process.
 For instance, if a process has 20 threads, but there are only available 4 processors which are in 2 different cores of the same physical CPU, the value would be 1.
 The number of available physical CPUs is indirectly determined by the scheduler and the processor affinity (the physical CPUs of the cores of the processors where the process is allowed to run) attached to the process.
+  * `processor_ids`: Ids of the CPU processors, separated by spaces.
+This could be needed for future, accurate computation of carbon footprint of the computation.
+  * `core_ids`: Ids of the CPU cores, separated by spaces.
+This could be needed for future, accurate computation of carbon footprint of the computation.
   * `cpu_ids`: Ids of the physical CPUs, separated by spaces.
 This is needed for future, accurate computation of carbon footprint of the computation.
   * `process_status`: String describing the process status.
   * `read_count`: the number of read operations performed (cumulative).
 This is supposed to count the number of read-related syscalls such as read() and pread() on UNIX.